nZEDb/nZEDb/README.md

 - NNTP-Proxy providing connection pooling (greatly reduce NNTP session establishment & tear-down between nZEDb and the usenet service provider)
 - Advanced search features (name, subject, category, post-date etc)
 - Intelligent local caching of metadata
 - Optional tmux (terminal session multiplexing) engine that provides thread, database and performance monitoring   ** link to tmux wiki page here **
-- -->> ** extra feature marketing here **

-    - Optional multi-threaded processing (header retrieval, release creation, post-processing etc)
-    - NNTP-Proxy providing connection pooling (greatly reduce NNTP session establishment & tear-down between nZEDb and the usenet service provider)
-    - Advanced search features (name, subject, category, post-date etc)
-    - Intelligent local caching of metadata
-    - Optional tmux (terminal session multiplexing) engine that provides thread, database and performance monitoring ** link to tmux wiki page here **
-    - -->> ** extra feature marketing here **
+- ** extra feature marketing here **

 ## Prerequisites

 System Administration know-how. nZEDb is not plug-n-play software.
 Installation and operation requires a moderate amount administration experience. nZEDb is designed and developed with GNU/Linux operating systems.
 Certain features are not available are not available on other platforms.
 A competent Windows administrator should be able to run nZEDb on a Windows OS.